---

 American Express Centurion Card

 The American Express Centurion Card was probably the first metal credit card, and has been in Canada since 2009.
-Each country has it’s own Centurion card with differing features.
-The US (and Canadian, I believe) version require a $5,000 initiation fee and a $2,500 annual fee.
-There is talk that you had to spend $250,000 (today likely $350,000-$500,000) per year to ask for an invite to the Centurion Card.
-None of this has been confirmed; this card is invitation-only.
+Each country has its own Centurion card with differing features.
+The US version require a $5,000 initiation fee and a $2,500 annual fee.
+This card is invitation-only.
+Previously, there were rumours that $250,000 of spending was required to get an invite but that is not confirmed.

-This was one of the best credit cards in the world, with incredible benefits.
-However, new credit card products, such as the American Express Cobalt Card, are offering richer rewards.
-As well, there have been cutbacks with the Centurion program.
-The people getting the best deals are likely those who are grandfathered with lower annual fees.
-The added benefits using this card include Delta Platinum and Hilton Diamond status, as well as improved travel benefits and a dedicated concierge.
+When it was first launched, this was one of the best credit products in the world.
+However, new credit card, such as the American Express Cobalt Card, now offer richer rewards.
+There have also been cutbacks with the Centurion program, and the annual fee is now higher.
+Added benefits of this card include Delta Platinum and Hilton Diamond status, as well as a dedicated concierge.

 Additional Reading: American Express Centurion Card – Login Required